-Saturation of the airstream, upstream of the expansion valve, is accomplished in a single pass tube-in-shell type heat exchanger.
+Saturation of the airstream, upstream of the expansion valve, is accomplished in a single pass tube-inshell type heat exchanger.
 This assembly is located within the insulated area behind the test chamber.
 The airstream from the Pre-Saturator (PRESAT), humidified to an absolute moisture content greater than saturation at chamber fluid temperature, is made to flow through the saturator on the shell side of the heat exchanger, while temperature-controlled chamber fluid flows through the tube side of the saturator in the opposite direction of the airstream.
 As the pre-saturated air flows through the saturator, excess water vapor is condensed as the airstream establishes thermal equilibrium with the chamber fluid, ensuring that the airstream is fully saturated at chamber fluid temperature.
-The Saturation Pressure (T2) and Saturation Temperature (RTD1) are monitored as the airstream exits the saturator.
+The Saturator.
 These measurements are used in the calculation and control of the desired humidity parameter.